 I must be insane because when she explained, I didn’t believe her, but I did, too.
 The look on her face was so convincing.

 Then, I had the wildest dream.
-An angel came to warn me not to be afraid.
+An angel came to tell me not to be afraid.
 Yeah, right.
-He told me that she wasn’t lying.
-Told me I was chosen to protect them, to love them and to raise the baby.
+He revealed that she wasn’t lying.
+Said I was chosen to protect them, to love them and to raise the boy.
 He said I could choose.

 I cried.
 I prayed.
 I pulled my hair out.
 I was sick and tired.
 I decided to trust God.
 What would you do?

-When my friends asked about her, I told them we’re in love and that’s all that matters.
+When my friends asked about her, I informed them we’re in love.
+That’s all that matters.
 We’re a team and the baby, my baby, will be cared for.
 That mostly shut them up.

-I hurried to prepare the house, our home, for Mary and the baby.
+I hurried to prepare the house, our home, for Mary and our baby.
 Now we’re hurrying because the government came up with this census thing.
 We’ve walked 90 miles this week, I’m exhausted.
 She’s exhausted.
-I’m terrified the baby is coming soon.
+I’m terrified because the baby is coming soon.

 Oh no!
 The baby is coming!
 Mary is in pain, but she isn’t screaming like I’ve heard other women do.
 I want to scream.
 I’ve never done anything like this before – that’s what the midwives do.
-Lord help me to know what to do.
-Lord forgive me for my ignorance and fear and help me to help her.
+Lord, help me to know what to do.
+Also, Lord, forgive me for my ignorance and fear and help me to help her.
 Please keep us safe in this filthy place.
 Oh, why didn’t I get us a room!

 She did it!
 I’m not sure how, but I prayed my head off.
 He’s here!
 He’s beautiful!
 He’s radiant.

 I’m amazed at how magnificent they both are.
 My heart is bursting with love.
-I’m praising God along with all these weird shepherds that are running around us wanting a peek at our baby.
+I’m praising God along with all these weird shepherds that are running around us wanting a peek at Him.
 Where did they come from?

 I’m laughing.
 I’m crying.
 I’m exhausted.